baeda-polito/matrix-profile/README.md

 - Cluster 5 (-)         -> no anomalies green
 ```

-At the end of the execution you can find the results in the `results` folder.
+At the end of the execution you can find the results in the [`results`](src/cmp/results) folder.

 ## Run using docker
-To run the analysis using docker you should build and run the docker image as follows.

-1. Build the docker image:
+Build the docker image.
 - Makefile
   ```bash
   make docker-build